GCC General Church Council

 If your activity requires the assistance of an external rescuer, such as a lifeguard, you must still have the correct supervision ratio.
 For water activities this is defined as at least one SP3 Team Member for every six participants.

 You have some options:

-- Call parents of the participants and seek their presence – this is about keeping their children
+- Call parents of the participants and seek their presence – this is about keeping an eye on their children

-- Consider if the event should be cancelled (note that this means ensuring all participants can be picked-up and or safely transported home).
+- Consider if the event should be cancelled (note that this means ensuring all participants can be picked up and safely transported home)

 All of the above should be done in a supportive manner, not in a way that attributes blame.
 Work together with your Team Leader both immediately, and as you review how you might collectively avoid the same situation occurring again.

 This highlights the need for careful planning – working with your Team Leader to plan for situations such as this.
 If you have planned, it will be more likely that you will be able to swing your emergency plan into place quickly with relatively little stress to all.
 Developing good relationships with your Team Leaders and having timely submission of Permission to Proceed all help to have this situation covered, should it arise.